empijei/wapty/ROADMAP.md

 ## Moving to Release
 This is meant to be mostly an improvement, adding features that are less used in burpsuite but are still there and should end up in wapty before it is called a proper replacement for burp
+* [ ] Allow for creating multiple proxies, change ports.
+* [ ] Keep track of which proxy intercepted the request in metadata.
+* [ ] Serve the certificates on a specific fake host/path
+* [ ] Add internal router
 * [ ] Add AutoEdit
 * [ ] Add cURL converter
 * [ ] Default to bare sockets on error